 Use variable scope in Windows PowerShell scripts

-Intuitively, you would assume that the variable named $computer that you set in a function could be accessed in the script when the function is complete.
-However, that's not the case.
-Variables have a specific scope and are limited in how they interact between scopes.
+You might expect that the $computer variable you set inside a function is accessible in the script after the function completes.
+That's not the case.
+Variables have a specific scope that limits how they interact with other scopes.

 The following table describes the three scopes and how they affect variable use.